 He went on to get his undergraduate at UAB.
 Then, in May of last year, Brad was rooming with a friend in an apartment in downtown Birmingham when two people unexpectedly knocked on his door.
 They introduced themselves as *Haley and *Sierra.

 “They were going door to door offering prayer to people.
 So initially, I told them I didn’t need prayer, and I was just hoping they would leave.
 Maybe 10-15 minutes went by, and as I was doing laundry, all of the sudden I just thought, ‘Who am I to say I don’t need prayer?
 Of course I need prayer.’
 At the time, my 17-year-old sister had just found she was pregnant.
 I thought, ‘Even if I don’t ask for myself, then I’ll go ask for my sister, because that’s a tough situation.’
 I went out, and they were still knocking on doors, so I just waited until they were done, then I went and talked to them for about 30 minutes, and we prayed.”

-Hanna and Sarah invited Brad to do a Bible Study with them once a week, and he decided to go for it.
+Haley and Sierra invited Brad to do a Bible Study with them once a week, and he decided to go for it.

-A couple of month later, the Singles Ministry at Brook Hills had a gathering at Sarah’s house, and they invited Brad.
+A couple of months later, the Singles Ministry at Brook Hills had a gathering at Sierra’s house, and they invited Brad.